VincentNguyenDuc/PersonalBudget/README.md

 - Use the command line to navigate your files and folders
 - Use Postman to test API endpoints
 - Use HTML and CSS to display user interface
+- Use PostgreSQL Database to store, retrieve, update and delete users'data

 ## Setup